UK Roundtable Takeaways: The Future of Sustainability in ITAM

 We didn’t solve the sustainability question at this roundtable but there was a lot of passion in the room.
 With an overwhelming recognition that this is a real priority for many businesses and should be a consideration of the ITAM team.
 Let’s continue to share knowledge and work together to find more sustainable ways of working – for our organizations and the planet.

-Learn more about the future of sustainability in ITAM and the other most pressing issues in 2023 in this recent webinar.
+Learn more about the future of sustainable ITAM and the other most pressing issues in 2023 in this recent webinar.